Your Ultimate Guide to Southwest Rapid Rewards

 • Fly 100 qualifying one-way flights in a calendar year

 Both are a bit steep, let’s be honest.
-But once you earn it, it’s valid for the remainder of that calendar year plus the entire next calendar year.
+But once you earn it, your Companion Pass is valid for the rest of the year plus the entire next year.

 The easiest way to earn the Companion Pass will be with one of Southwest’s credit cards’ welcome offers to give you a boost.

-You can continue to rack up these coveted TQPs by spending on the cards in different ways, as mentioned above.
+You can continue to rack up these coveted TQPs by spending on the cards in various ways, as mentioned above.

 And once you do reach 135,000 TQPs, it’s not like you have to “buy” or “trade in” your points to get the pass.
 You’ll automatically see it activated in your account once you reach that threshold.